3 Tools for Efficient Brick Management

 Did you know that Bricking Solutions builds platforms for Isamelt Furnaces?
 Here is our recent order to Kansanshi Mining which includes a custom Ez Lift Suspended Platform built for 3 different sizes.
 Suspended by a trolley that spans the length of beams enables the platform to move into a different sections of furnace.

-The World Leader in Refractory Maintenance Products – It’s all we do.
+The World Leader in Refractory Maintenance Products

 We are the world leader in Refractory Maintenance Products and we have been manufacturing equipment for cement kilns since 1967.